SiemonCha/pcb-defect-detection/README.md

 - **Hyperparameter tuning** - Can take days.
 Use `--quick` for testing.
 - **W&B tracking** - Disabled by default.
 Enable in config if you want it.

-## Contributing

-This started as coursework but contributions welcome:

-1. Fork it
-2. Create a branch (`git checkout -b feature/whatever`)
-3. Make your changes
-4. Add tests if possible
-5. Submit a PR

 See `CONTRIBUTING.md` for coding standards.